underskog/ruby-image/README.md

 What is this?
 --
-Ruby 2.6 docker image with PostgresQL.
+Ruby 2.6 docker image with PostgreSQL.

 Rebuilt daily.